JAChesney/clash-free-timetable-ga/README.md

-# 🧬 Clash-Free Timetable Scheduling using Genetic Algorithms
+# 🧬 Clash-Free Timetable Scheduling using Genetic Algorithms (Version 1.0)

 This project demonstrates the use of a **Genetic Algorithm (GA)** to generate **two clash-free timetables** over **3 days**, with **3 periods each day**, and **3 teachers**.
 The aim is to optimize schedules while avoiding conflicts, ensuring that no teacher is double-booked at the same time in either timetable.